It's Pat: Reception

-It's Pat has a rare 0% rating on Rotten Tomatoes, based on 11 reviews.

 Variety magazine called the film "shockingly unfunny", noting that Sweeney had "perversely turned the relatively harmless TV character into a boorish, egotistical creep for the bigscreen", the film's "only really funny bit is Sexual Personae author Camille Paglia, deftly parodying herself, commenting on the significance of Pat's androgyny".
 Kevin Thomas of the Los Angeles Times wrote: "It's Pat offers a simple message of self-acceptance, asserting that what counts is who you are rather than what your gender may or may not be.
 The trouble is that its telling is truly terrible."
 TV Guide called it "yet another tepid film comedy based on a recurring Saturday Night Live sketch".
 They conclude "the story goes nowhere, and if the film ran longer than its 80 minutes, it would have become too tedious to tolerate".

 The film opened in only three cities (33 theaters).
 Its total gross was $60,822.
 As a result, the film was pulled from theaters after its opening weekend.